karyateguh/Book-Recommendation/README.md

 Problem Statements:

-1. Which models can predict the best
+1. Which models can predict the best?
-2. How is ten recommendations
+2. How is ten recommendations from the best model?

 Goals:

 1. To find out which model can predict the best
-2. To find out the price rice in the future
+2. To find out ten recommendations from the best model.

 Solutions